googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 Pull requests should generally be directed by an existing issue, otherwise you risk working on something that the maintainers might not be able to accept into the project.
-Please take a look through [the repository issues](https://github.com/googleapis/google-cloud-ruby/issues), and if you do not see an existing one for your problem or feature, please open a new issue using one of the provided templates.
+Please take a look through [the repository issues](https://github.com/googleapis/google-cloud-ruby/issues), and if you do not see an existing issue for your problem or feature, please open one using one of the provided templates.

 ## Sign Contributor License Agreement